07 Feb How Is Your Credit Score Determined

-If you have ever wondered why the same moneylender in Singapore may extend different interest rate loans to two different parties, then you may find the answer in their credit score.
+Have you ever wondered why the same moneylender in Singapore may extend different interest rate loans to two different parties?
+Or why two different moneylenders would give you different interest rates despite the same loan request being made to both?
+If so, then you may find the answer in the credit score.
 Often overlooked, a credit score determines your credit worthiness and has a direct impact on the risk the lender attaches to your loan.
 Hence, if you are only given a low approval rating, then you may only qualify for high interest rate loans.

 All the loans that you obtained, as well as the dates when you got them, will be reflected in your credit information.
 Some lenders may think that you are over-extending yourself, especially if they can see that you have acquired a loan recently.
 As such, speculation over your spending habits may lead to them attaching a higher level of risk to your loan, and slapping a higher interest rate on it.